masaki925/cv/en/readme.md

 ## Experience

-### Quipper
+### Quipper (Recruit Co., Ltd.)

 |Data Engineer|
 |April 2019 - Present (3 years 1 month)|
 |Tokyo, JP|

-Developed & managed data products for E-learning platform:
+Developed & managed data products for E-learning platform ([Study Sapuri](https://studysapuri.jp/)):

 - Search
   - With SpeechToText API, make the index of contents on Elastic Search using Airflow pipeline, and make it available through Python API to main platform built with Rails.
 - Recommendation
   - With Popularity calculation, learning log analytics, and Collaborative Filtering to generate recommendation on GCP, and make it available through Python API to main platform built with Rails.

+**Awards**:

+- GoodJob Award (2019, 1Q)
+  - Contributed to search feature launch
+- QUEST Award (2019, 2nd half)
+  - Shared knowledge about collaboration with WebDevs, and over-sea team members (Indonesia)
+- MVP team (2021)
+  - Released new recommendation micro service from scratch on GCP

 ### RECRUIT COMMUNICATIONS CO.,LTD.